Sagarshivalingappaathani/GCNF/README.md

-# Collaborative Filtering on Bipartite Graphs using Graph Convolutional Networks
+# Dynamic Graph Collaborative Filtering on Bipartite Graphs using Graph Convolutional Networks

-A PyTorch implementation of Graph Convolutional Collaborative Filtering proposed in our paper:<br>
-*Minkyu Kim and Jinho Kim, Collaborative Filtering on Bipartite Graphs using Graph Convolutional Networks (BigComp 2022)*.
+This work extends the Graph Convolutional Collaborative Filtering (GCCF) framework proposed by Kim and Kim (2022) to include temporal adaptability for evolving recom- mendation scenarios.
+Hence making it a Dynamic Graph Collaborative filtering model

 ## Requirements